 Bluff and Invercargill benefited from the flow of miners to the goldfields in Otago and the few in Southland.
-Gold was found at Orepuki and Waikaia in Southland, but these fields were never as productive as Central Otago.
+Gold was found at Orepuki and Waikaia, but these fields were never as productive as Central Otago.

 But from that same year colonial premier Julius Vogel’s development programme brought in immigrants and financed new roads and railways.

 From the 1880s the advent of refrigerated shipments of meat and dairy produce to the United Kingdom energised the Southland economy.
 Within eight years, four freezing works opened – two at Bluff, in 1885 and 1892, and the others at Makarewa (1887) and Mataura (1893).

 Farmers and businessmen competed to set up freezing works.
 An entrepreneur with few assets, the future prime minister Joseph Ward, built up a trading business in Bluff that included the Ocean Beach freezing works (though he became overcommitted and got into financial difficulties).

 Grain, mostly for the local and Australian market, was grown on the Waimea Plains north of the Hokonui Hills, but declined in importance as pastoral farming became more profitable.

 A cheese factory was built at Edendale in 1881 – the first in the country.
 By 1932, the province had 80 dairy factories.

 In the 1920s, a disease was causing lambs to starve and die in lush pasture on the plains known as Morton Mains, near Invercargill.
 Scientist Donald Frederick Sandys Wunsch diagnosed it as cobalt deficiency in the soil.
 The problem was solved by spreading superphosphate with added cobalt on the pasture.